devapeu/meal-planner/SSL-SETUP.md

 ### 3. Run the SSL Initialization Script

-This script will:
+This script will automatically:
 - Download recommended TLS parameters
+- Temporarily switch to HTTP-only config
-- Create a temporary certificate for nginx to start
+- Start nginx to handle Let's Encrypt verification
 - Request a real certificate from Let's Encrypt
-- Reload nginx with the real certificate
+- Restore HTTPS config and restart nginx

 ```bash
 ./init-letsencrypt.sh
 ```

+The script handles all config switching automatically - you don't need to do anything manually!

 **Important**: The script will fail if:
 - Your domain doesn't point to your server